yangchh17/carto-review/README.md

 ### Core workflow
 - **Mapper / Reviewer mode toggle** — set who is currently filling in the form; the mode is saved into the HTML so the file remembers when re-opened
-- **Save HTML** — checkpoints the entire state (all maps, all notes, full history) into a self-restoring file you can email, commit, or share
+- **Save HTML** — checkpoints the entire state (all maps, all notes, full history) into a self-restoring file you can email, commit, or share; also stamps a timestamped entry into the note history for every field that has content
 - **Save Excel** — exports a formatted workbook with one sheet per map, a Project Overview tab, and an accumulating Change Log
 - **Save PDF** — prints the active tab or all tabs, selectable via a dropdown